-Becoming a great copywriter takes impeccable English language skills, attention to detail and a dedication to constantly improve yourself.
+If you've ever wondered how to be a great copywriter, then it takes impeccable English language skills, attention to detail and a dedication to constantly improve yourself.
 Copywriting skills aren’t solely honed by the aforementioned trio of objectives, but once you have those down to a tee, you will be well on your way.

 Thankfully, the world of copywriting is an inclusive one – the necessary skills can be learned and improved upon over time.
 From the perspective of each individual writer, a willingness to put in the time and dedication needed to improve is vital.
-In the same way that sports stars will only reach the elite level of their industry through constant practice, writers must be willing to hone their copywriting skills every day.
+In the same way that sports stars will only reach the elite level of their industry through constant practice, writers must be willing to how to improve copywriting skills every day.

 In simple terms, make sure that your grammar and spelling is in order.
 If you have been tasked with constructing a piece of copy on behalf of a brand or organisation, your grammar and spelling needs to be perfect.
 This is non-negotiable.

 In 2003, Lynne Truss authored a magnificent book about the importance of grammar and punctuation.
 ‘Eats, Shoots & Leaves’ remains an outstanding reference, many years after it was written.

 Knowing when and where to position an apostrophe might sound basic, but the internet is flooded with ill-placed apostrophes.
 The same goes for commas, semi-colons and inverted commas.
 Don’t fall into the trap.
 When honing your copywriting skills, always remember that you’re better off knowing your s**t, instead of knowing you’re s**t.